danux/django-image-dump/README.md

 - "Scaleable" slug generation - based on DES encryption of primary keys to prevent people guessing image URLs and ensuring uniqueness
 - Drag n drop multi-image upload thanks to Blueimp
-- Set image titles with in-line editing (superuser only, for now)
+- Set image titles with in-line editing
-- Built on Bootstrap so it's _sort of_ responsive for easy to reskin
+- Built on Bootstrap so it's _sort of_ responsive for easy skinning
-- Private image listings
+- Private image listings and support for a search engine (through Haystack) with autocomplete using Twitter's typeahead
 - Proper image type detection through magic
 - Open Graph integration so images share properly on compatible services
 - Very easily adaptable to support other media types (namely changing the ``ALLOWED_MIME_TYPES`` setting)